 When it comes to sources for investment ideas, the line-up is much more limited.
 There aren’t many credible publications that take a genuinely international approach and are available to private investors.

-One exception is the unique Fullermoney service.
+One exception is the unique FullerTreacyMoney service (previously known as Fullermoney).
 This daily email and website is part newsletter, part trading diary, part chart library, part research archive and part ongoing conversation with a well-informed set of readers.
-At £525 per year, it’s an extremely good deal for the amount of ideas and information it gives you.
+At £550 per year, it’s an extremely good deal for the amount of ideas and information it gives you.

 Among the few newsletters that really delivers is Marc Faber’s Gloom Boom & Doom Report.
 It isn’t cheap, but it’s an excellent source of international investment ideas – some very unconventional – as well as thoughtful economic history and commentary (Faber is much more nuanced in print than he may seem to be in some of his TV appearances).